Wall Street erases week's losses on Greek hopes

 American International Group Inc (AIG.N) fell 3.9 percent to $28.31 after the U.S. Treasury priced its $6 billion offering of AIG stock at $29 a share.
 That would allow the Obama administration to break even on its investment in the insurer as it winds down bailout programs from the financial crisis.

-The S&P financial sector .GSPF gained 1 percent while the KBW insurance index .KIX climbed 0.7 percent.
+The S&P financial sector gained 1 percent while the KBW insurance index climbed 0.7 percent.

 The Dow was pressured by McDonald's Corp (MCD.N).
 The stock fell 3.2 percent to $96.96 after the world's largest hamburger chain reported a smaller-than-expected rise in February sales.